isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ### Image tailoring with virt-customize

-In the previous section we have verified that the golden image has been successfully built.
+In the previous section, we have verified that the golden image has been successfully built.
 However, there are few things that need to be added so that the golden image can be successfully containerized and run on top of our OKD Kubernetes cluster.

 First, a worthy package that is suggested to be included in the golden image is [cloud-init](https://cloud-init.io/).
 KubeVirt allows you to create VM objects along with [cloud-init](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/startup-scripts.html#cloud-init) configurations.
 Cloud-init will let our developers further adapt the custom image to their application needs.
 On the other hand, it has been agreed with the Software Engineering team to add a graphical interface to the custom image since there are developers that are not familiar with the terminal.

-The result will be **two golden images CentOS 8**, both with cloud-init, but one will include a GUI and the other is terminal based and therefore much lighter.
+The result will be **two golden images CentOS 8**, both with cloud-init, but one will include a GUI and the other is terminal-based and therefore much lighter.

 > warning "Warning"
 > It is important to set the memsize of the building process to 4096m and have expanded the root filesystem otherwise you will face an out of space or/and out of memory error while installing the GNOME GUI.